Narutofan78/Narutofan78/README.md

 - 👋 Hi, I’m @Narutofan78
 - - 👀 I’m interested in coding.
-- 🌱 I’m currently learning Html and python
+- 🌱 I’m currently learning javascript
-- 💞️ I’m looking to collaborate on my website.
-- 📫 How to reach me ...
-- 😄 Pronouns: they, them
+-
-- ⚡ Fun fact:
+-

 <!---
 Narutofan78/Narutofan78 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.